 Sickle and hammer: For the first time, the flag of Pridnestrovie was raised at 15:00 on September 2, 1991.
 It repeats the colors and symbols of the flag of the Moldavian SSR in 1952 (the creation of the MSSR was declared illegal by the Moldovan Parliament in June 1990).
 In the upper left corner of the red canvas with a green line in the middle is located a golden sickle and a hammer with a five-pointed star.
 Sickle and hammer are the main elements of the coat of arms of the republic, which repeats with some differences the coat of arms of the MSSR.
 However, Pridnestrovie is not a communist state – the flag and coat of arms symbolize the historical continuity between the MASSR, created in 1924, and Pridnestrovie, proclaimed by the people in 1990.

 50% of foreign guests of Pridnestrovie come to Tiraspol to see Lenin, according to travel agents.
 Pridnestrovie is one of the few places in the former USSR, where monuments to the world proletariat leader are not dismantled.
 In the centre of the city, you can often see groups of foreigners actively photographing granite Vladimir Ilyich.
 There are a lot of assumptions about the secret of his popularity.
-Meanwhile, the monument to Lenin in Tiraspol is the “younger brother” of another monument – a 19-meter pink granite statue in Leninplatz in Berlin (now United Nations Square).
+The monument to Lenin in Tiraspol was erected in 1987 and is the “younger brother” of another monument – a 19-meter pink granite statue in Leninplatz in Berlin (now United Nations Square).